-David H. (Dave) Lehman is a petroleum geologist, executive and businessman with extensive experience in all aspects of the upstream oil and gas business.
+DAVID ("DAVE") H. LEHMAN is a petroleum geologist, executive, and businessman with extensive experience in all aspects of the upstream oil and gas business.
 Dave began his industry career at Exxon, where he held many positions of significant responsibility as an executive.
-These included Manager of worldwide new business opportunities for Exxon Exploration Company; and Advisor for Global Exploration to Exxon’s Upstream Director.
-After 27 years at Exxon, he became an entrepreneur and successfully built, and profitably sold, two oil and gas companies; making outsized returns for his investors.
-DJR Energy is his third venture.
-He holds degrees in Geosciences from Franklin and Marshall College, and The University of Texas at Austin.
+These included Manager of Worldwide New Business Opportunities for Exxon Exploration Company and Advisor for Global Exploration to Exxon’s Upstream Director.
+After 27 years at Exxon, he became an entrepreneur and successfully built and profitably sold two oil and gas companies, making outsized returns for his investors.
+DJR Energy, LLC is his third venture.
+He holds degrees in Geosciences from Franklin and Marshall College and The University of Texas at Austin.

-H. BAIRD WHITEHEAD served as the Chief Executive Officer of Penn Virginia Corporation (NYSE: PVA) from May of 2011 until his retirement in November of 2015.
+H. BAIRD WHITEHEAD served as the Chief Executive Officer of Penn Virginia Corporation (NYSE: PVA) from May 2011 until his retirement in November 2015.
 In addition, from January 2001, Mr. Whitehead also served as President of Penn Virginia Oil & Gas Corporation, a subsidiary of Penn Virginia Corporation.
 Mr. Whitehead also served as the Chief Operating Officer from February 2009 to May 2011 and as the Executive Vice President from January 2001 to February 2011 of Penn Virginia Corporation.
 Prior to joining Penn Virginia, Mr. Whitehead served in various positions with Cabot Oil and Gas.
-From 1998 to 2001, Mr. Whitehead served as Senior Vice President during which time he oversaw Cabot’s drilling, production and exploration activity in the Appalachian, Rocky Mountain, Mid-Continent and Texas and Louisiana Gulf Coast areas.
+From 1998 to 2001, Mr. Whitehead served as Senior Vice President.
+During that time he oversaw Cabot’s drilling, production, and exploration activity in the Appalachian, Rocky Mountain, Mid-Continent, and Texas and Louisiana Gulf Coast areas.
 From 1992 to 1998, Mr. Whitehead served as Vice President and Regional Manager of Cabot’s Appalachian business.
 From 1989 to 1992, Mr. Whitehead served as Vice President and Regional Manager of Cabot’s Anadarko business unit.
 From 1987 to 1989, Mr. Whitehead served as Cabot’s Vice President of Engineering.
 Mr. Whitehead has served in senior management positions with oil and gas exploration and production companies for over 20 years.
-Mr. Whitehead holds a B.S. in Petroleum Engineering from the University of Pittsburgh.
+Mr. Whitehead holds a BS in Petroleum Engineering from the University of Pittsburgh.

-Mr. Irvani has over 20 years of private equity, investment banking and corporate finance experience.
-Prior to joining Waveland, Sam held the position of Manager, Revenue Finance and M&A at Western Digital Corporation (NYSE: WDC) where he supported a $2.5B product group as finance manager, as well as being involved in the firm’s strategic corporate development initiatives including multinational acquisition targets.
-Before Western Digital, Sam served as Vice President at Citigroup Global Markets where he provided M&A and corporate finance advisory services to middle market clients up to $500M in enterprise value.
-Sam’s finance career began at Ford Motor Company and the Bank of Montreal in treasury and financial analysis functions.
-He received a BS in mathematics and physics from the University of Toronto and an MBA in finance from McMaster University in Canada.
-In addition, he holds FINRA Series 7, 27, 28, 79 and 63 registrations, and has also served as director on the boards of numerous Waveland investments.
+SAM IRVANI joined Waveland in 2010 and has over 25 years of private equity, investment banking, and corporate finance experience.
+Before joining Waveland, Sam held the Manager, Revenue Finance and M&A position at Western Digital Corporation (NYSE: WDC).
+He was primarily responsible for revenue and gross margin management of Western Digital’s $2.5B global enterprise distribution business channel.
+In addition to revenue management, Sam supported executive management in M&A evaluation and strategic corporate development initiatives, including multinational acquisition targets.
+Before Western Digital, Sam served as Vice President at Citigroup Global Markets, providing M&A and corporate finance advisory services to middle market clients throughout the United States and Canada.
+Sam’s finance career began in treasury and financial analysis functions at the Ford Motor Company and the Bank of Montreal Financial Group in Toronto, Canada.
+He received a BS in Mathematics and Physics from the University of Toronto and an MBA in Finance from McMaster University in Canada.
+In addition, Sam holds FINRA Series 7, 27, 28, 79, and 63 registrations and serves as a director on the boards of numerous Waveland investments.